bishtanuj/Machine_Learning_Algorithms/Fuzzy Logic/README.md

 > _Fuzzy Logic provides a powerful way to handle uncertainity and vagueness, making it a valuable tool in various real-world scenarios._

 ### Example
 _Let's dive into an example of how fuzzy logic can be applied.
-Imagine we're designing a simple temperature control system for an air conditioner._
+Imagine we're designing a simple temperature control system for an air conditioner.
+Fuzzy logic allows us to create rules that capture the nuances of human reasoning._